SunKing2/tdd-haskell-part1/README.md

 Part 1: Making basic testing work in haskell
 --------------------------------------------

-###TLDR:
+### TLDR:
- - clone me somewhere git clone https://github.com/SunKing2/tdd-haskell-part1.git
+ - clone me somewhere: git clone https://github.com/SunKing2/tdd-haskell-part1.git
- - cd myhspecproj
+ - cd tdd-haskell-part1
  - use ghcup to install (don't forget to set!) cabal 3.6.2.0 and GHC 9.28
  - cabal run myhspecproj
  - cabal test --test-show-details=streaming

+---

 We install cabal, haskell ghc, make 3 functions, make some tests, run the tests with cabal (no stack is used here).
 This is Part 1.
 (Part 2 is using HUnit, part 3 is using HSpec.)